albertorighetti99/Naive-Bayes-Classifier/README.md

  which indicates how many predictions were correct over all the predictions computed.
  <br/><br/>
 <img alt='precision' src='/img/precision.png' width='30%'/>
- that determines the correct true predictions over the true real label.
+ that determines the relevant results.
 <br/><br/>
 <img alt='recall' src='/img/recall.png' width='30%'/>
-it establish the correct true predictions over all the real label.
+it establish the relevants results that are correctly classified.
 <br/><br/>
 <img alt='f1' src='/img/f1.png' width='30%'/>
-it is an harmonic average which uses the *precision* and *recall*
+it is an harmonic average which uses the *precision* and *recall*.

 <br/><br/>